-- The trope of the Candlelit Bath has been cited by fire departments as one modern cause of fatal house fires, especially in homes where the bathroom walls aren't tiled.
+- The Candlelit Bath has been cited by many fire departments as one modern cause of fatal house fires in the United States, especially in homes where the bathroom walls aren't tiled.
 Lighting a bunch of candles and sticking them next to a painted wall, then falling asleep...how relaxing!

 - Whitney Houston died when cocaine intoxication caused her to lose consciousness and fall into a scalding-hot filled bathtub.
 She drowned.